sagemath/trac_to_gh/Issue 9740.md

 # Issue 9740: matrix plot is upside down and should wrap more matplotlib options

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9740

 Original creator: jason